plu5/plu5.github.io/_devlog/9-hiding-windows-for-optimisation-and-prefetching-mpv.md

 tail -f "$cache_file.tmp" | process_lines 0 "$pos_file"
 ```

+{% include note.html content='
+> [!NOTE]
+> A problem with using `tail -f` is it will never quit.
+When using it it is not possible to tell with `read -r next` whether we are on the last line either, it blocks without returning false.
+I did not realise it until 2026-04-11 so I do not do anything about it in this devlog.
+In commit [fcbdca9](https://github.com/plu5/dotfiles/commit/fcbdca910bdbc8973d546c5a1388b65abd87b6c5) I added a read timeout with a log when it is exceeded.
+It would be better to have a way to tell when we are on the last line of the complete list (nothing interrupted yt-dlp), but I am not sure how.
+' %}

 ##### yt-dlp -I
 We could also implement restoring position when we don't have a cache maybe with some option of yt-dlp to start at a particular video?